SirGarhi/garhis-grotto-foundry/docs/character_paths/Haradin.md

 	* The base damage of Nightfall increases to 2d6
 * Rapid Reflexes
 	* Your *Deflective Stance* Technique now provided a +3 bonus to AC
+* Journeyman War Priest
+	* Your pool of Technique Points is increased by +2
 * Technique: Concussive Strike
 	Prior to making a melee attack with a two-handed weapon, you can spend 1 Technique Point to turn that attack in to a Concussive Strike, granting it the following benefits:
 		* On a successful hit, the target must make a Constitution Saving Throw against your Spell DC.
 On a failure, the target is stunned until the start of your next turn